hodlwallet/hodl-wallet-ios/README.md

 BIP32 https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki

 Legacy
-Bech 32
+Native Segwit Bech 32 - `m/0'`

 ### Recovering funds with Electrum

-If you find yourself with the need to recvor your funds with an external app Hodl Wallet reccomends Electrum.
-You can find Electrum at :
+If you find yourself with the need to recvor your funds with an external app Hodl Wallet reccomends[Electrum](https://electrum.org/#home).

 It's importnat that you make sure you our downloading Electrum from the real source.
 You can do this by double checking the ssl certificate at the site or building from source.